-3.10.10 Version B - Pool Pump Energy Consumption
+3.10.10 Version B - Pool pump energy consumption

-The pump is then assumed to consume electricity at its operating power, as defined by Equation 95 for single or two-speed pumps and Equation 102 for multi-/variable speed pumps, for each hour that it is ON.
+The pump is then assumed to consume electricity at its operating power, as defined by Equation 95 for single or dual speed pumps and Equation 102 for multi-/variable speed pumps, for each hour that it is ON.
 Note that these equations present power in W.